 My client feels like crap.
 She made a mistake.
-It’s true that it is a significant, even life altering mistake.
-It’s also true that had she been more diligent the mistake might not have happened at all.
-But here we are, mistake is made and now there are consequences.
+It is indeed a significant, even life-altering mistake.
+It's also true that had she been more diligent, the error might not have happened at all.
+But here we are, and now there are consequences.

-She blames herself and starts pointing to all the ways she’s failed, all the ways she could have prevented it from ever happening, all the ways that she is now, because of her recklessness, bad and unworthy of love or compassion.
+She blames herself and starts pointing to all the ways she's failed, all the ways she could have prevented it from ever happening, all the ways that she is now, because of her recklessness, sinful and unworthy of love or compassion.
 She calls herself selfish, irresponsible, a failed human being.
-She’s scarfing Cheetos and a bottle of wine, in bed, watching re-runs of Modern Family.
+She's inhaling Cheetos and a bottle of wine, in bed, watching re-runs of Modern Family.

 I know that she's not a failed human being.
 I know that she is worthy of love and is intrinsically good.
 I have to help her to believe it too.

-There’s a belief that if you do something that is “wrong” you should name it, blame someone and then punish the person at fault until they’re a bloody mess.
-Most of the women I work with do this to themselves, a lot.
+There's a belief that if you do something that is "wrong," you should name it, blame someone and then punish the person at fault until they're a bloody mess.
+Some of the women I work with do this to themselves, quite a lot.

-They believe that if they name, blame and punish that there is a righting of the wrong.
+They believe that if they name, blame, and punish, there is a righting of the wrong.